mudigal-technologies/microservices-sample/README.md

 Below are the steps to bring up the development environment and get started.

 1) Install Git, Java, Maven and Docker</br>
-2) Clone the project using https://github.com/vmudigal/microservices-sample.git</br>
+2) For the project using https://github.com/vmudigal/microservices-sample.git
+3) Clone the fork using https://github.com/{YOUR_GIT_ID}/microservices-sample.git</br>
-3) Execute "cd /microservices-sample/build/docker/scripts/"</br>
+4) Execute "cd /microservices-sample/build/docker/scripts/"</br>
-4) To deploy docker please run "./deploy.sh docker".</br>
+5) To deploy docker please run "./deploy.sh docker".</br>
-5) Access the Application at http://localhost/</br></br>
+6) Access the Application at http://localhost/</br></br>

 ### Help